grzesiek-galezowski/tdd-ebook/manuscript/260_Part3Marker.md

-﻿-# Part 3: Mock Objects and TDD in Object-Oriented World
+﻿-# Part 3: TDD in Object-Oriented World

 So far, we've talked a lot about the object-oriented world, consisting of objects that exhibit the following properties: